Willow

 This term in PE we will be taking part in:

-We will usually do PE on a Wednesday and Thursday afternoon, but please ensure your indoor and outdoor PE kit is in school at all times, just in case this has to change.
+We will usually do PE on a Thursday afternoon, but please ensure your indoor and outdoor PE kit is in school at all times, just in case this has to change.

 In LOTC we will be doing: